ProjectPythia/pythia-foundations/foundations/github/git-workflows.md

 :width: 400px
 ```

+## Overview

 A workflow is a series of activities or tasks that must be completed sequentially or parallel to achieve the desired outcome.
-Here we outline two different Git workflows that take you through the steps leading up to opening a pull request.
+Here we explain and walk you through two different {term}`Git` workflows that take you through the steps leading up to opening a {term}`pull request`: the {term}`feature branch workflow` and the {term}`forking workflow`.

-## Overview:

-1. Overview of Git workflows
-1. Feature branch workflow
-1. Forking workflow
+Understanding these two workflows (and how they differ from each other) is very helpful for contributing to collaborative open source projects.

 ## Prerequisites